BenjaminBush/research/kafka_scripts/README.md

 * run_producers.py - Creates a periodic producer for each detector location, pins the producer task to a CPU, and executes.

 # How to Run Experiment
-1. Start zookeeper
+1. Start zookeeper:
+`bin/zookeeper-server-start.sh config/zookeeper.properties`
-2. Start a kafka broker
+2. Start a kafka broker:
+`bin/kafka-server-start.sh config/server.properties`
-3. Start the consumer
+3. Start the consumer:
 `python consumer.py`
 4. Start the Flink Application (see <https://github.com/BenjaminBush/flinkits>)
-5. Start the producers
+5. Start the producers:
 `python run_producers.py`